TheAlphaEpsilon/Templar-Cosmetics-Beta/README.txt

 ---------------------------------------------------------------------

 ### Quick Overview

+This is my pet project where I just throw my ideas together.
+I'm trying to have stuff that other clients don't but would benefit my gameplay.
+I kinda just kept building on to this without any framework, so I apologize for the horrendous code.
+Maybe I'll fix it later...

 Mods include: colored book titles, stalker mod (view players in 2b2t queue), unicode keyboard, packet canceling and visualization, hover-viewing maps and books, and more.

 Please note that this is a Beta mod and errors may occur.
 For any comments, questions, or concerns feel free to make an issue or message TheAlphaEpsilon#7015 at https://discord.gg/myqngze